markonomikon/shortcuts-archive/README.md

 - [Visual Studio Code](#visual-studio-code)

 ## DBeaver
+Open-source database tool for connecting, querying, and managing databases with versatile support for different systems.

-Note that these shortcuts are based on the default keybindings in DBeaver.
+**Note**: that these shortcuts are based on the default keybindings in DBeaver.
 #### General Shortcuts
 - **Ctrl + N**: New Connection
 - **Ctrl + Shift + N**: New SQL Editor